DNS-Based Authentication for Machines: Securing Non-Human Identities

 Imagine a cloud-based microservice that needs to access a database.
 Instead of using a static password, its identity is verified using a DNS record.
 The microservice retrieves the public key from the DNS record and uses it to authenticate with the database, ensuring only authorized services gain access.

-According to a recent study, organizations implementing DNSSEC see a 30% reduction in DNS-related cyberattacks.
+Organizations implementing DNSSEC often see a reduction in DNS-related cyberattacks.

 Implementing DNS-based authentication requires careful planning and execution, but the enhanced security it provides is well worth the effort.